System Design Space

 Python 3.0 release

-A large and difficult migration begins to improve long-term language quality and remove legacy constraints.
+A large migration begins to improve long-term language quality and remove historical constraints.

 2018